dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/wpf-globalization-and-localization-overview.md

 The localization process begins after the unlocalized `MyDialog.resources.dll` file is built.
 The UI elements and properties in your original XAML are extracted from the BAML form of XAML into key-value pairs by using the APIs under <xref:System.Windows.Markup.Localizer>.
 Localizers use the key-value pairs to localize the application.
 You can generate a new .resource.dll from the new values after localization is complete.

-The keys of the key-value pairs are `x:Uid` values that are placed by the developer in the original UI after the localizer begins localizing, you can merge the development change with the already completed localization work so that minimal translation work is lost.
+The keys of the key-value pairs are `x:Uid` values that are placed by the developer in the original XAML.
+These `x:Uid` values enable the API to track and merge changes that happen between the developer and the localizer during localization.
+For example, if the developer changes the UI after the localizer begins localizing, you can merge the development change with the already completed localization work so that minimal translation work is lost.

 The following graphic shows a typical localization workflow that is based on the BAML form of XAML.
 This diagram assumes the developer writes the application in English.
 The developer creates and globalizes the WPF application.
 In the project file the developer sets `<UICulture>en-US</UICulture>` so that on build, a language neutral main assembly gets generated with a satellite .resources.dll containing all localizable resources.
 Alternately, one could keep the source language in the main assembly because WPF localization APIs support extraction from the main assembly.
 After the build process, the XAML get compiled into BAML.
 The culturally neutral MyDialog.exe.resources.dll get shipped to the English speaking customer.